SanderSzkola/CZN_Pathfinder/README.md

 ### Reconstruct full map

--   Automatic scanner mode, takes control of your mouse to take screenshots from chaos map
+-   Automatic scanner mode, takes control of your mouse to take screenshots of chaos map
+-   Half automatic, you control the mouse, script takes screenshots at appropriate times and processes them
 -   Offline mode, reads saved screenshots from folder

 ### Highlight best path

 -   Adjustable weight, allows for various path settings, like 'Maximum elites', 'Minimum normals' or 'Prioritize events while avoiding normals but accept chaos gem fights'
 -   Updates in real time, as you change weights located on the right side
+-   Shows encounter counts: on chosen path, then possible minimum and maximum across all possible paths

 ## Automatic scan demo